How to Create Mid Fidelity Wireframes

 If you need to edit the widgets already added in the Canvas, then simply left-click on it and make the necessary changes in the Inspector panel.
-Save the best and common widget and icons in "My Widget" panel for use in the following projects.
+Save the best and common widgets and icons in the "My Widget" panel for use in the following projects.

 Step 5: Preview Your Mid Fi Wireframe

-After finishing the design of mid fi wireframe, you can preview the project on PC, mobile, and other device that you want.
+After finishing the design of the mid-fi wireframe, you can preview the project on PC, mobile, and other devices that you want.
 To preview the project on PC, you can click the "Preview".

-To preview the mid fi wireframe on mobile, you can hit the "Share" button to get link and QR code.
+To preview the mid-fi wireframe on mobile, you can hit the "Share" button to get the link and QR code.